Tooth Extraction: Procedure, Risks And Recovery

 Risks of Tooth Extraction Treatment:

-Here are the common risks of tooth extraction treatment:
+Here are the common risks of the extraction treatment:

 - Severe Decay or Trauma – Known as an abscessed tooth, this condition can be preserved if caught early.
 However, it depends on the severity of how decayed it is.
 This to preserve your neighbored teeth from the same issues.

 - Poor Misalignment – Some people may have a crowded jawline that does not hold their teeth in the correct position.
-The jawbone may be expanded to allow for more space, or removal of teeth and to then fit the remaining teeth correctly.
+The jawbone may be expanded to allow for more space, or removal of a tooth and then fit the remaining teeth correctly.

-- A Dry Socket – A dry socket typically occurs when a blood clot did not form properly to protect the socket, causing healing time to increase.
+- A Dry Socket – A dry socket typically occurs when a blood clot did not form properly to protect the socket, resulting in a longer healing process.

 - Nerve Inflammation – The alveolar nerve in the lower jaw sometimes gets damaged.
 Whilst the nerve damage is temporary and can heal within 3 to 6 months, you could experience permanent numbness in the lower chin.